 Dave: I am most creative when I believe I can improve the design of something.
 I enjoy the pursuit of perfection.
 Jiro Ono, the great sushi chef, said, “How will our customers know great sushi, if we do not know it ourselves.’’
 I am inspired by art, music, and craft, anyone who is willing to dedicate their life to being creative.
 Innovation is an outcome of being willing to fail.

-Straight from the Designers Mouth - A Summary of Dave’s Design Principles
+A Summary of Dave’s Design Principles

 A paddle should become part of the paddler’s body.
 A good paddle should “disappear” in the hands of the paddlers.
 If the paddler doesn’t have anything to say about my paddle, then I have done my job.
 What’s the best pair of running shoes?
 The one that doesn’t give you blisters.